anchore/sbom-examples/README.md

 Notice after the build. we have 4536 packages that get scanned now.
 These are all the development and build artifacts needed to create the Syft binary.
+This shows why there is a difference between source and build SBOMs, and why it's important.

-And lastly, let's scan the Syft container, which is what gets deployed.
+And lastly, let's scan the Syft container, which is what will be deployed.
+This is the runtime SBOM.

 ```
 ➜  ~ ./syft -o json --file=syft-deploy-sbom.json docker.io/anchore/syft:latest